ProgramRepair/experiments-infrastructure/README.md

 At line 87, it copies a tarball of the scenario over from a specified host machine and directory.
-This part needs to change because we're setting up the scenarios differently, by updating defects4j (D2) which should be checked out on the VM already) to a specified (or most current?
-Design decision!
-Either way, we need to write out to the log which version of Defects4J (and genprog4j?) was used for a particular experimental run) revision and calling a setup script to setup the particular scenario we want to try to repair (which will need to be user specified, so added to the exports at the top, if we follow the current paradigm), presumbly from the genprog4java repository (which will need to be updated, either to a specified SHA or most recent, as with defects4j).
+This part needs to change because we're setting up the scenarios differently, by updating or acquiring g4j and defects4j (D2) and calling a script to setup the particular scenario we want to try to repair (which will need to be user specified, so added to the exports at the top, if we follow the current paradigm), presumbly from the g4j repository.

-If defects4j or g4j are either not present on the machine or not available to be copied over, this should be considered a failure.
+If defects4j or g4j are either not present on the machine or not available to be copied over or checked out, this should be considered a failure.

 What we did for CGenProg was copy a particular executable over from a specified host machine (~ line 99 of script template),  to ensure that